 If you’ve ever watched a young girl engaging with her surroundings spontaneously, you’ve noticed that young children approach daily life activities and objects with the curiosity of a postdoctoral scientist.
 Be it in the kitchen or in the playground, they are intuitively observing avidly, testing ideas, asking creative questions, and inventing.

 What can you do to foster your toddler’s natural inclination towards discovery?
 Here we propose some easy and fun activities that you can do to encourage her in the quest of exploring the world she is growing in:

-• Arrange objects.
-First from smaller to larger, and then, a more difficult level of doing so, from largest to smaller.
+- Arrange objects.
+First from smallest to largest, and then, a more difficult level of doing so, from largest to smallest.

 - Watch the clouds.
 You can both roll back and observe their shapes and the different types of clouds.
 Are all of them similar in shapes, size or color?

 - Paint stones as paperweights, emphasizing if there’s a kind of stone that is easier to paint on.

 If you’d like to explore some additional resources on this topic, you can check out this link: